awaregroup/IIALab/labs/Lab03.md

 iotedge check
 ```

 Run the following powershell command to list running modules.
-After a new installation, the only module you should see running is edgeAgent.
-After you deploy IoT Edge modules for the first time, the other system module, edgeHub, will start on the device too.
+After a new installation, the only module you should see running is **edgeAgent**.
+After you deploy IoT Edge modules for the first time, the other system module, **edgeHub**, will start on the device too.
 ```PowerShell
 iotedge list
 ```